mocaspike150/mocaspike150.github.io/_events/2019-11-02-pre-race-shakeout-runs.md

 ---

 One day, two shakeout runs!
-Two speical fun run events will be hosted on 11/2 before and also follow after the <a href="/events/2019-10-03-moca-pre-race-festival">MOCA Marathon Pre-Race Festival</a>.
+Two speical fun run events will be hosted on 11/2 before and after the <a href="/events/2019-10-03-moca-pre-race-festival">MOCA Marathon Pre-Race Festival</a>.
 Both begin and end in MOCA where you can have your bag checked and clothes changed.
 Join us for a 4 mile pre-race shakeout or a 3 mile easy fun run, take part in a professional photo shoot against the breathtaking and classic backdrop of the New York City skyline!
 Your choice which one to join.
 Don’t forget to wear your MOCA Tee to take part in the photo shooting!

 <!--more-->